promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 {%summary%}{%endsummary%}

-{%warning%}
-This section of the documentation is under construction !
+This section describes some of the more advanced features available through XAP Spring Data.
-{%endwarning%}

 # Projection API

-The Spring Data XAP supports [XAP Projection](http://docs.gigaspaces.com/xap101/query-partial-results.html) which allows to read only certain properties for the objects (a.k.a. delta read).
+The Spring Data XAP supports [XAP Projection]({%latestjavaurl%}/query-partial-results.html) which allows to read only certain properties for the objects (a.k.a. delta read).
 This approach reduces network overhead, garbage memory generation and CPU overhead due to decreased serialization time.

 `XapRepository` interface provides you with basic `find` methods extended with `Projection` argument.
 Next code demonstrates how `findOne` method can be used to select only `name` field from `Person`: